 The Society for Ecological Restoration defines ecological estoration as an: Intentional activity that initiates or accelerates the recovery of an ecosystem with respect to its health, integrity and sustainability.

-When the project is complete, the Mission Reach will look much different than the historic San Antonio River Walk and the new Museum Reach area of the river north of downtown.
-The native landscape will look wild rather than manicured.
-Grasses and wildflowers will be allowed to grow to their natural heights rather than mowed.
-Boat traffic on the river will be limited to canoes and kayaks rather than barges.
-The result will be a serene, natural landscape where visitors can enjoy the inherent beauty of the river.
+The Mission Reach looks much different than the historic San Antonio River Walk and the Museum Reach area of the river north of downtown.
+The native landscape looks wild rather than manicured.
+Grasses and wildflowers are allowed to grow to their natural heights rather than mowed.
+Boat traffic on the river is limited to canoes and kayaks rather than barges.
+The result is a serene, natural landscape where visitors can enjoy the inherent beauty of the river.

-Although the project will be beautiful and ready to enjoy the day it is opened to the public, it will take many years for the trees and vegetation to fully mature.
-When the project is opened the landscape will still be in its infancy.
+It will take many years for the trees and vegetation to fully mature.
+So much of the landscape is still in its infancy.
 It will take approximately 50 years for the entire ecosystem restoration process to be completed.

-The Mission Reach project will restore two types of habitats: riparian woodland habitat and aquatic habitat.
+The Mission Reach project restores two types of habitats: riparian woodland habitat and aquatic habitat.

 Riparian Woodland Restoration

 The Mission Reach project includes the restoration of approximately 334 acres of riparian woodland habitat.
-This will include the planting of over 20,000 young trees and shrubs, 39 native tree and shrub species and over 60 native grass and wildlife species.
+This includes the planting of over 20,000 young trees and shrubs, 39 native tree and shrub species and over 60 native grass and wildlife species.

-Native plants will be used on the Mission Reach not only for their beauty, but also because they play a crucial role in ecosystem restoration.
+Native plants are used on the Mission Reach not only for their beauty, but also because they play a crucial role in ecosystem restoration.
 They do this in several ways.
-First, native plants provide food and habitat for native wildlife which will lead to increased wildlife in the area.
-Native plants also have long root systems that hold soil in place, helping to control erosion on the banks of the river.
-Last but not least, native plants aid in improving water quality by filtering out storm water runoff before it enters the river.
+First, native plants provide food and habitat for native wildlife, which will lead to increased wildlife in the area.
+Native plants also have long root systems that hold soil in place which helps to control erosion on the banks of the river.
+Last, but not least, native plants aid in improving water quality by filtering out storm water runoff before it enters the river.

-Nurturing an ecosystem comprised of native plants will require the regular extermination of non-native invasive plant species.
-Long-term operations and maintenance will be critical to the success of the project and the San Antonio River Authority (SARA) is committed to the operations and maintenance of the project.
-The first years will require significant manual labor to keep the invasive species out of the project as best as possible.
-For example, during one week in August 2010, over 3 tons of weeds and weed seeds were hand pulled from the project.
+Nurturing an ecosystem comprised of native plants requires the regular extermination of non-native invasive plant species.
+Long-term operations and maintenance are critical to the success of the project.
+The San Antonio River Authority (SARA) is committed to the operations and maintenance of the project.
+The first years have required significant manual labor to keep the invasive species out of the project as best as possible.
+For example, during one week in August 2010, over 3 tons of weeds and weed seeds were hand pulled from the area.

-Trees will be planted approximately two years after each phase of the Mission Reach is open to give the vegetation time to become established.
-Young, small trees will be planted because these trees will be more resistant to flooding.
+Trees were planted approximately two years after each phase of the Mission Reach was open to give the vegetation time to become established.
+Young, small trees were planted because these trees are more resistant to flooding.
 As young trees grow in the flood plain, they will grow deep roots and adapt to periodic flooding.
 If older, taller trees were planted, their roots would be shallower and more prone to being uprooted during flooding.

-Restoring a healthy ecosystem within the Mission Reach of the San Antonio River is a delicate balance of planting appropriate native plants and maintaining efficient flood water conveyance.
-The Mission Reach vegetation plan has been designed to mimic the diversity and density of native riparian woodlands that exist naturally under both drought and flood conditions.
-To achieve this balance, four main vegetation cover types, varying in tree and shrub density, have been incorporated into the design.
+Restoring a healthy ecosystem, within the Mission Reach of the San Antonio River, is a delicate balance of planting appropriate native plants and maintaining efficient flood water conveyance.
+The Mission Reach vegetation plan was designed to mimic the diversity and density of native riparian woodlands that exist naturally under both drought and flood conditions.
+To achieve this balance, four main vegetation cover types, varying in tree and shrub density, were incorporated into the design.

 Aquatic Habitat Restoration

 A healthy river contains a variety of aquatic features that combine to create a healthy habitat for the fish, insect and plant species that inhabit the river.
-The Mission Reach project will restore approximately 113 acres of aquatic habitat.
-This includes the creation of riffle-run-pool sequences and approximately 13 acres of embayments in the river.
+The Mission Reach project has restored approximately 113 acres of aquatic habitat.
+This included the creation of riffle-run-pool sequences and approximately 13 acres of embayments in the river.

-Improvements along the Mission Reach will focus on ecosystem restoration using a technique known as fluvial geomorphology, which is the study of the processes and pressures operating on river systems.
-This technique will transform the straightened river by adding sinuosity where possible while maintaining flood control, reducing erosion, re-introducing native vegetation and creating an environment more suitable for recreation and wildlife.
-Over 3 million cubic yards of soil are being removed in order to restore and recreate a more natural riverine environment.
+Improvements along the Mission Reach focused on ecosystem restoration using a technique known as fluvial geomorphology, which is the study of the processes and pressures operating on river systems.
+This technique has transformed the straightened river by adding sinuosity where possible while maintaining flood control, reducing erosion, re-introducing native vegetation and creating an environment more suitable for recreation and wildlife.
+Over three million cubic yards of soil were removed in order to restore and recreate a more natural riverine environment.

 When it comes to river channels, diversity is a good thing.
 Most healthy rivers have an alternating sequence of three river channel habitat types: riffle, pools and runs.
 The past channelization of the river created a river channel that did not contain much aquatic diversity.
-The following aquatic features will be restored through the Mission Reach project:
+The following aquatic features have been restored through the Mission Reach project: